mypicto/gemini-prompt-runner/extension/res/prompt_readme_en.txt

 ## Features

-* Automatically execute prompts from URL parameters (parameters are processed securely without being sent to the server)
+* Automatically execute prompts from URL parameters (parameters are processed securely within the browser and are not sent to the server)
-  * Insert clipboard text into the prompt
+  * Insert clipboard text into the prompt (optional)
-  * Optionally disable automatic submission of prompts
+  * Disable automatic submission of prompts (optional)
-* Select model from URL parameters
+* Select a model from URL parameters
-* Press `Ctrl + C` / `Cmd + C` keys without selecting text to copy the last answer
+* Copy the last answer by pressing Ctrl + C / Cmd + C when no text is selected

 ## Use Cases